Cantera/cantera/doc/sphinx/install.rst

          installed Matlab version)

      ``--without-sundials``
          Do not use an external SUNDIALS version to build Cantera.
-Users choosing this option will not be able to run sensitivity analysis of Reactor Networks, but it may prevent errors when installing the Matlab toolbox.
+This option is set automatically when using Matlab.

-     ``--without-check``
+     ``--without-test``
          NOT RECOMMENDED!
 Disable automatic testing of Cantera during the installation process.